 Familiarize yourself with Adobe Creative Suite and what each program does.
 Become familiar with basic design and communication principles.
 Look at portfolios.
 Use Pinterest .
 Start to get a sense of your tastes and styles.
 Start your own blog.
-Start reading design blogs.
+Start reading design, photography, video, and media blogs.
 Find a good time management system/tool.

 Average 5 hours/day.
 Consider these two years very much like going to work.

 A laptop is highly recommended.
-Mac is the industry standard, but not absolutely necessary.
+Mac is the industry standard, but not necessary.
 Obtaining Adobe Creative Cloud software would be the place to start for software.
-Currently Financial Aid does not cover these costs.
+Currently, Financial Aid does not cover these costs.
 Student software discounts are available through Journey Ed.
 You must have a school ID to receive a discount.
-A school ID can be obtained on the first floor of the Broadway Edison building, near the cashiers office.
+A school identification cards can be obtained on the first floor of the Broadway Edison building, near the cashiers office.

 Yes, 10-20 hours a week is possible, much more than that becomes hard to manage.

 Macintosh workstations for each student w/ fiber optic Internet access.
-Commercial digital printing lab featuring HP and Xerox, color laser printing, Epson large format ink-jet printing, 3-D printers and an Epilog laser cutter.
-Checkout room with all of the latest camera equipment, Movi, DJI, Wacom tablets, audio equipment and much more.
+Commercial digital printing lab featuring HP and Xerox color laser printing, Epson large format ink-jet printing, 3-D printers, and an Epilog laser cutter.
+Checkout room with all of the latest camera equipment, Movi, DJI, Insta360, VR headsets Oculus Rift and Go as well as HTC Vive, Wacom Intuos and Cintiq tablets, audio equipment and much more.

 First year seems overwhelming.
-Don’t freak out.
 It’s all about learning and experimenting.
-The first year is a safe environment to try something new, experiment and possibly fail, then figure out how to make your work stronger.
-Have fun and talk to people.
-For your second year, if it is financially feesible, try not to work outside of school so that you can concentrate on generating portfolio pieces.
+The first year is a safe environment to try something new, experiment and take risks, then figure out how to make your work stronger.
+Have fun and begin to create a support network with fellow students.
+For your second year, if it is financially feesible, try not to work outside of school so that you can concentrate on generating a professional portfolio.

-Students that have been admitted to the Commercial Photography Program may request reasonable academic accommodations under the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
-To request accommodations, students should self-identify to the Student Disability Services Coordinator, Al Souma, by phone (206-335-9937) or by email: Alfred.Souma@seattlecolleges.edu.
-Accommodation is provided individually based upon request of the student, supporting documentation showing evidence of current impact, and policies for reasonable accommodations in the post-secondary environment.
+Students that have been admitted to the Creative Academy may request reasonable academic accommodations under the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
+To request accommodations, students should self-identify to Disability Support Services.
+Accommodation is provided individually based upon the request of the student, supporting documentation showing evidence of current impact, and policies for reasonable accommodations in the post-secondary environment.